 Litigation Manager provides guidance and advice to a staff of paralegals or legal assistants involved in prosecuting or defending lawsuits.
+Monitors timelines and work progress to ensure work is completed on time.
+Being a Litigation Manager conducts new hire and ongoing training sessions.
 Requires a thorough knowledge of the organization's products/services.
-Being a Litigation Manager requires a bachelor's/master's degree.
+Additionally, Litigation Manager requires a bachelor's/master's degree.
 Typically reports to the top legal executive/general counsel.
 The Litigation Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 Extensive knowledge of department processes.
 To be a Litigation Manager typically requires 5 years experience in the related area as an individual contributor.
 1 to 3 years supervisory experience may be required.